-October 2016 – Won a $43,214,515.83 federal court jury verdict for Apache Deepwater LLC against W&T Offshore based on W&T’s failure to pay its 49% share of the costs to plug and abandon three deepwater subsea wells in the Gulf of Mexico.
-Apache was the operator with a 51% interest in the wells; W&T had a 49% interest.
-Apache successfully and safely plugged and abandoned the wells in compliance with federal regulations.
-W&T refused to pay its 49% share of the costs because it disagreed with Apache’s decision to use drilling rigs to plug and abandon the wells rather than accepting W&T proposal to use an intervention vessel that (the trial evidence showed) was less capable and more risky.
-The court granted Apache final judgment for $48.5 million based on the jury's $43.2 million verdict, plus $2.5 million in attorneys' fees and expenses, plus $2.8 million in prejudgment interest.
-Apache's $48.5 million judgment is in addition to a $24.8 million partial payment from W&T to Apache 2 ½ months after Apache filed this lawsuit.
+October 2016 – Won a $43.2 million federal court jury verdict and $48.7 million final judgment for Apache Deepwater LLC against W&T Offshore based on W&T’s failure to pay its share of the costs to plug and abandon three deepwater wells in the Gulf of Mexico.
+Apache was the operator and safely plugged and abandoned the wells in compliance with federal regulations.
+W&T refused to pay its share because it disagreed with Apache’s decision to use drilling rigs rather than accepting W&T’s proposal to use an intervention vessel that the evidence showed was less capable and more risky.
+Apache’s $48.7 million judgment comes on top of a $24.8 million partial payment W&T made 2 ½ months after Apache filed this lawsuit, making Apache’s total potential recovery about $73.5 million.
 The National Law Journal listed the jury's verdict as one of the Top 100 Verdicts of 2016.

 February 2016 – Argued and won a 3-0 decision in the U.S. Court of Appeals for the Fifth Circuit affirming the district court’s judgment in favor of Apache Corporation and against W&T Offshore.
 The appeal arose out the jury’s verdict and the court’s partial summary judgment in favor of Apache – I was Apache’s lead trial lawyer as well – rejecting W&T’s $20 million claim for misallocation of offshore oil and gas production in the Gulf of Mexico.
 We won the jury’s verdict, won the court’s judgment, won the appeal, and recovered over $100,000 in court costs from W&T.